 Overclocking: Do you need it?

-Overclocking can be time-consuming and expensive, especially if you have little experience tinkering with your PC.
-In addition to changing your multiplier, you may also need to mess with voltage settings, fan rotation speeds, and other important, fragile fundamentals.
+Overclocking can be time-consuming and expensive, especially if you have little experience tinkering with PC components.
+In addition to changing your multiplier, you may need to alter voltage settings, fan rotation speeds, and other important, fragile fundamentals.

-Most people overclock their PCs because they can (and because afterwards, they can boast about it).
-It’s a way to tinker with your computer and get more from it using a few simple tools, and that appeals to a lot of DIYers in the world who would rather start with a lower-cost, lower-speed processor and amplify it themselves.
+Most people overclock their PCs simply because they can.
+Afterward, they boast about their glorious man-over-machine achievement.
+It’s a way to tinker with your computer and get more from it using a few simple tools.
+That appeals to a lot of do-it-yourself system builders who would rather start with a lower-cost, lower-speed processor and amplify it themselves.

-However, this also invites the major problem common to all overclocking – overuse.
-You can’t give your computer steroids without some drawbacks.
-An overclocked processor will use up more energy, produce a lot more heat, and eventually wear out more quickly.
-It may cost you more money to overclock in the long run.
+However, this also invites a major problem common to all overclocks — overuse.
+You can’t give your computer steroids without drawbacks.
+An overclocked processor consumes more energy, produces more heat, and eventually wears out more quickly.
+Overclocking may cost you more money in the long run.

 How much faster are we talking?

 How fast do you want?
 Multipliers are easy to set, but processors are also easy to fry — there’s a give and take.

-Adding several hundred megahertz to your system, by contrast, is common and avoids the danger zone for most PCs.
-But increasing speed by, say 1GHz, is a whole other ballgame that requires extra cooling and possibly new power units:.
-It’s possible, but unadvisable for casual upgraders.
+But increasing your CPU’s speed by 1GHz (1,000 megahertz) is a whole other ballgame that requires extra cooling and perhaps new power units.
+It’s possible but not advisable for casual upgraders.

 What do I need?